lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Interop-affecting changes:

-* Compacted CompositeSignaturePrivateKey to SEQUENCE SIZE (2) OF OCTET STRING instead of OneAsymmetricKey to remove redundency
+* Compacted CompositeSignaturePrivateKey to SEQUENCE SIZE (2) OF OCTET STRING instead of OneAsymmetricKey to remove redundancy
 * Added support for the ML-DSA context String, and use the Composite Domain as the context for the underlying ML-DSA component algorithm.
 * Added Pre-Hash and Pure modes and changed the Message format to align with FIPS-204.
 This breaks backwards compatibility with all previous versions.
 * Updated the OID table for new Pre-Hash OIDs and added them to the IANA section.